xMacJ/semaphore/README.md

-Ansible automation files running in Semaphore
+Ansible automation files running in Semaphore in the Docker home lab.